lluuiissoo/cgol/readme.md

 <h1>How to use this project</h1>

-<h2>CGOL.Core</h2>>
+<h2>CGOL.Core</h2>
-This library contains the core functionality to initialize a universe of cells and perform transaformations to it.
+This library contains the core functionality to initialize a universe of cells and perform transformations to it.
 It can be used in a different UI project by referencint it from nuget:

 - dotnet add package lluuiissoo.cgol.core